New First Nations Addictions Care Initiative Launched

 The First Nations Health Authority (FNHA) and the BC Centre on Substance Use (BCCSU) are pleased to announce the creation of the Integrated First Nations Addictions Care Initiative.

-The new Initiative will identify opportunities for collaboration between the FNHA and BCCSU with the goal to strengthening partnerships within the healthcare system in the context of the provincial opioid overdose emergency.
+The new Initiative will identify opportunities for collaboration between the FNHA and BCCSU with the goal of strengthening partnerships within the healthcare system in the context of the provincial opioid overdose emergency.

 Given the current opioid crisis, the initial focus of the Initiative will be to implement innovative responses to substance use disorders and associated harms, identify and address gaps in substance use and related health services, and ultimately reduce opioid overdoses and overdose deaths amongst the First Nations population in BC.